 2. University education certificates

-According to the Law on Education (as amended on May 11, 2000), the body that evaluates the foreign credentials is Latvian Academic Information Centre (AIC), which serves as Latvian ENIC/NARIC.
+According to the Law on Education (as amended on May 11, 2000), the body that evaluates foreign credentials is the Latvian Academic Information Centre (AIC), which serves as Latvian ENIC/NARIC.
 AIC issues recognition statements that have a status of recommendation.
-Expert conclusions concerning certificates/diplomas of education or academic degrees awarded in foreign countries have to be issued by the Academic Information Centre of Latvia.
+Expert conclusions concerning certificates/diplomas of education or academic degrees awarded in foreign countries have to be issued by the AIC.
 Expert conclusions have to determine the conformity of a certificate/ diploma or an academic degree awarded in a foreign country to a document of education or an academic degree in Latvia to which it can be equated.
-Academic information centre’s evaluation is free of charge.
+The Academic information centre’s evaluation costs 48.38 euros.

-A person who has a education document obtained abroad and wants to study or to work in non-regulated profession in Latvia should submit to Academic Information Centre originals or certified copies of educational document and diploma supplement (transcript of records).
-If necessary translations can be asked.
+A person who has an education document obtained abroad and wants to study or to work in a non-regulated profession in Latvia should submit to the AIC originals or certified copies of the educational document and diploma supplement (transcript of records).
+If necessary, translations of the documents may be required.

-AIC evaluates a level of qualification compared to Latvian educational system and issues its statement.
-This statement together with educational document should be submitted to the educational institution or employer.
+AIC evaluates the level of the qualification compared to the Latvian educational system and issues its statement of comparison.
+This statement together with the educational document should be submitted to the educational institution or employer who has requested it.

-ECTS (European Course Credit Transfer System) developed as a European system, within the framework of the SOCRATES / ERASMUS EU-Programmes provides a method of measuring and comparing learning achievements and transferring them from one institution to another.
+ECTS (European Course Credit Transfer System) has originally been developed as a European system within the framework of the SOCRATES / ERASMUS EU-Programmes.
+ECTS provides a method of measuring and comparing learning achievements and transferring them from one institution to another.
 ECTS with its fixed points of allowance should simplify recognition of achievements across EU countries.